Computer cabling services – what does it mean?

 All types of computer cables share a common trait: they create physical connections between ports through which data may be transferred electronically.
 The function of a computer cable is to transfer data, which lends itself to all kinds of different usages.

-Computer cables can form local area networks (LANs) between groups of computers in the same area, allowing them to directly communicate with each other and share data.
-The platform on which LANs are hosted is known as Ethernet, which is made possible through carefully installed cabling.
+Computer data cables form local area networks (LANs) between groups of computers in the same area, allowing them to directly communicate with each other and share data.
+The platform on which LANs are hosted is known as Ethernet network, which is made possible through carefully installed data cabling.

 Telecommunications were first facilitated by telegraph lines, when Alexander Graham Bell used them to make the first telephone call.
 Telegraph lines transferred data via copper wire and utilized single-wire earth return circuits.
 The circuits were replaced with balanced circuits in the 1880s.